Ensono/amido.github.io/docs/workloads/azure/backend/netcore/security_netcore.md

 ### Authorization

-The Stacks template does not provide any functionality for complex authorization scenarios although this is simple enough to implement using .NET Core Authorization Policies and JWT token claims.
+The Ensono Stacks template does not provide any functionality for complex authorization scenarios although this is simple enough to implement using .NET Core Authorization Policies and JWT token claims.